VSadov/VSadov.github.io/_posts/2016-10-04-conditional-generic.md

 }
 ```

-The check ```(object)default(T) == null``` is indeed a dynamic check and may look expensive.
+The check ```(object)default(T) == null``` is indeed a dynamic check and may look expensive and potentially boxing.
 Fortunately most JIT compilers emit separate native method bodies for cases where T is a reference or value types.
 As a result of such separation the condition becomes a JIT-time constant and the actual native code can omit the check and simply drop the code path that is not applicable as unreachable.
 So, at the end we have correct behavior regardless if T happens to be a class or a struct and performance is good as well.